axonivy-market/decision-component-util/approval-decision-utils-product/README.md

 # Approval Decision Utils

-This component provides a standardized approach for implementing the approval flow.
+Axon Ivy's Approval Decision Utils provides a standardized approach for implementing your approvals in any business process.
+This component:
 - Gives you a standard pattern to make decisions and confirmations
 - Implements a comment function for better documentation
 - Provides a clear view of the ongoing approval history to meet regulatory, compliance, and transparency requirements